zara5961/belly-button-challenge/README.md

 │
 ├── static/
 │   └── js/
 │       └── app.js          # Contains JavaScript logic for fetching data and rendering charts.
 ├── samples.json            # The dataset containing microbial profiles and metadata for test subjects.
-├── index.html              # The main HTML file that structures the dashboard.
+└── index.html              # The main HTML file that structures the dashboard.
-└── README.md               # This file.
 ```

 ## Data Source